-This course is designed for students with very good to excellent reading skills ready for challenging American Literature as well as a faster paced class.
-Readings will involve a wide variety of forms chronologically from the Puritan through contemporary periods with focus on preparing students for success in Advanced Placement courses.
-Class activities will include Socratic seminars, informal small and large-group discussion, close reading strategies, dialectical journals, webquests, presentations, research, essays, and written responses.
+This year-long course covers the central themes and movements of American Literature.
+Readings will involve a wide variety of forms chronologically from the Puritan through contemporary periods.
+Class activities will include Socratic seminars, informal small and large-group discussions, close reading strategies, webquests, presentations, research, essays, and written responses.
 Occasional ties to American history class may occur.
-Vocabulary and grammar will be studied as time and need permit.
+Grammar and unit-specific vocabulary will also be addressed throughout the course.

 Grade 12 Senior English: College Preparation Literature and Composition

-This course, specifically designed for BFS seniors will have several purposes: the college application process, preparation for writing at the collegiate level, and an in-depth look at upper level literature.
+This course, specifically designed for BFS seniors, will have several purposes: successful completion of the college application process, preparation for writing at the collegiate level, and an in-depth look at upper-level literature.
 Literature may vary from year to year.
-For 2015-2016 readings will focus on British and World Literature.
+For 2018-19, readings will focus on British and World Literature.
 Students will reflect and analyze timeless and universal themes and consider their place as a world citizen confronting the world beyond high school and in many cases beyond South Korea.
 In addition, students will formally research topics using library databases, for a variety of rhetorical purposes (expository, argumentative, and a synthesis essay analyzing a trend) and produce an appropriate paper through the entire writing process, document sources.
 Speaking activities may include Socratic discussions, formal speeches or informal group work.

 Busan Foreign School has many mathematics lessons available and open to our High School students: